quii/learn-go-with-tests/io.md

 }
 ```

-This is looking much better and we can see how we might be able to find other useful functionality around `League` can be refactored.
+This is looking much better and we can see how we might be able to find other useful functionality around `League` that can be refactored.

 We now need to handle the scenario of recording wins of new players.